Adenocarcinoma of the lung

 People who may not withstand surgery due to other serious medical problems may receive radiation therapy, with or without chemotherapy, to shrink the tumor.

-In specialized cancer centers, cancerous tissue may be tested for specific genetic abnormalities (mutations).
+Today, cancerous tissue may be tested for specific genetic abnormalities (mutations).
 Doctors may then be able to treat the cancer with a "targeted therapy."
 These therapies can derail the cancer's growth by preventing or changing chemical reactions linked to particular mutations.
 For example, some target therapies prevent cancer cells from receiving chemical "messages" telling them to grow.